blocktop/pocket-autonice/README.md

 ## Requirements

-The program uses the Linux `renice` command to boost the processes of *the user* under which the pocket and relay chain processes are running.
+Pocket-autonice uses the Linux `renice` command to boost the processes of *the user* under which the pocket and relay chain processes are running.
 Why not use the specific pids of the pocket and relay chian processes?
-That would require reconfiguring `pocket-autonice` everytime a process was restarted and receives a new pid.
+That would require reconfiguring pocket-autonice everytime a process was restarted and receives a new pid.

 So that means that the pocket and relay chain processes must each be running under a different Linux user.
 For services running under `systemd`, the user can be set with